-Retro style can be whimsical, it can allude to pop-culture and even be tacky or kitschy.
+Retro style can be whimsical; it can allude to pop-culture and even be tacky or kitschy.
 It can have nods to trends in pop culture, fashion, graphic design, natural resources, or current events.
 This is what retro furniture is; it's anything but classic.

 In a nutshell, even though these furniture and interior decor styles were diverse, they all fall under the umbrella of being a retro style.
 Today, you'll see nods to a wide range of retro styles in modern collections.